bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 Therefore, the return type of the query is a list of _UserRating_.

 !!!
 Important
-    When you use range queries like described here, you can only make a query using the key of your Kafka messages, i.e., the topic's key.
+    When you use range queries in the way described here, you can only make a query using the key of your Kafka messages, i.e., the topic's key.
     Thus, your data must follow a specific format.